wwt/SwiftCurrent/.github/abstract/Creating Workflows.md

 ### What is a workflow?
-A `Workflow` is a description for a sequence of `FlowRepresentable`.
+A `Workflow` is a description for a sequence of `FlowRepresentable`s.
 Those operations are normally displaying screens or views.
 There are different ways of [creating workflows in SwiftUI](Creating%20Workflows%20in%20SwiftUI.html) and [creating workflows in UIKit](Creating%20Workflows%20in%20UIKit.html).

 ### What is a `FlowRepresentable`?
 A `FlowRepresentable` is a protocol that describes a type that can appear in a `Workflow`.
 It optionally declares `FlowRepresentable.WorkflowInput` and `FlowRepresentable.WorkflowOutput`, indicating whether it requires data or passes data forward.
 It also provides an initializer so that it can be created by the `Workflow`.
 Once an item conforms to `FlowRepresentable`, it can be injected into any `Workflow`.